Linear to multi-linear algebra and systems using tensors: Tensor Decompositions

 where $\mathscr{I}_N$ and $\mathscr{I}_M$ are identity tensors of order $2N$ and $2M$ respectively.
 To prove (\ref{Sylvester}), we can use lemma \ref{TransformPropertyLemma} and Sylvester's matrix determinant identity \cite{MatrixCookbook}. \item For tensors $\mathscr{A},\mathscr{B} \in \mathbb{C}^{I_1 \times \dots \times I_N \times I_1 \times \dots \times I_N }$, we have :

-\item Trace of a positive semi-definite tensor is the sum of its eigenvalues. \item The determinant of a unitary tensor is 1 and the determinant of a square pseudo-diagonal tensor is the product of its pseudo-diagonal entries. \end{enumerate}
+\item Trace of a positive semi-definite tensor is the sum of its eigenvalues. \item The absolute value of the determinant of a unitary tensor is 1 and the determinant of a square pseudo-diagonal tensor is the product of its pseudo-diagonal entries. \end{enumerate}